mogua-network/mogua-blockchain/README.md

 # mogua-blockchain

-**MoGua** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
-It is a community supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.
+**MoGua** is a community-centric green cryptocurrency based on a consensus algorithm for proof of time and space.
+It is a community support branch of the [ChiaNetwork]blockchain) code base.

+mogua is magic
+Lift up your life
+Make everyone a happy magic gourd~

-the mogua cli mode is running ~
+mogua cli mode is running~

-For more information, see our website and downloads at https://mogua.xyz.
+For more information, please visit our website and download https://mogua.xyz.